-Regional development and manufacturing for COVID-19 vaccines
+Regional development and manufacturing for COVID-19 vaccine

 A review of public information sources was first performed to identify COVID-19 vaccine developers and manufacturers based in the LAC region.
-Information sources included but were not limited to WHO's COVID-19 vaccine tracker and landscape29, publications from COVAX30, CEPI31 and the Duke Global Health Innovation Center32 as well as press releases from relevant pharmaceutical companies.
+Information sources included but were not limited to WHO's COVID-19 vaccine tracker and landscape, publications from COVAX, CEPI and the Duke Global Health Innovation Center as well as press releases from relevant pharmaceutical companies.
 Information was consolidated regarding each vaccine manufacturer, their role in COVID-19 vaccine development (i.e., development, manufacturing, or contract manufacturing), status of pipeline COVID-19 vaccines under development, contracts, or licensing agreements with other pharmaceutical companies with COVID-19 vaccine intellectual property, manufacturing capabilities and product-specific production capacities.
 PROSUR member states were also surveyed and provided inputs regarding domestic vaccine ecosystem, identifying local vaccine developers and manufacturing entities.